CTAN Comprehensive TeX Archive Network

 A git repository of a KDE interface by Andrew G. for Linux is at

-Another recent introduction is at
+A recent elementary introduction to Circuit_macros is at

 https://www.root.cz/clanky/publikovanie-elektrickych-schem-a-diagramov-pomocou-circuit-macros/